 18) Snacks.
 Snacks.
 And more snacks.

 I have a child with multiple food allergies, so this is a must for us.
-We can’t always find snacks for her that don’t contain allergens.
-So, I always stock with her favorites.
+We can’t always find snacks for her that don’t contain allergens, so I always stock up on her favorites.
 She can eat pretzels and chocolate, so all is good.

 19) Hand Sanitizer

-Lots of germs await in all of these amazing places that we roam; always carry hand sanitizer.
-There are travel-sized hand sanitizers that you can purchase at most convenience stores as well as in many airports.
+Many germs await us in these amazing places where we roam; always carry hand sanitizer.
+Travel-sized hand sanitizers can be purchased at most convenience stores and airports.
 We buy from Amazon in bulk.

 20) Tide Travel Sized Laundry Detergent